FranckLejzerowicz/metagenomix/metagenomix/doc/metadata.md

 ### Format

-The sample metadata is a mandatory
+The sample metadata
 [configuration file](https://github.com/FranckLejzerowicz/metagenomix/wiki/Configuration-files).
+is mandatory.
 It must be a simple tab-separated file with a header row containing at least one column.

 The variable name for this first column can be anything, such as `sample_name`, `SampleID`, or any other character string (e.g, `my_samples`).